Gui-Yom/turbo-metrics/crates/turbo-metrics-cli/README.md

           [default: 0]

+      --skip-ref <SKIP_REF>
+          Index of the first frame to start computing at the reference frame.
+Additive with `skip`

+          [default: 0]

+      --skip-dis <SKIP_DIS>
+          Index of the first frame to start computing at the distorted frame.
+Additive with `skip`

+          [default: 0]

       --output <OUTPUT>
           Choose the CLI stdout format.
 Omit the option for the default.
 Status messages will be printed to stderr in all cases